 Because they are trained and educated in both the science and the art of caring for others, nurses and other health care professionals are often expected by the public (and themselves) to be immune to the same issues and susceptibilities as others.
 Yet, they are just as human, just as vulnerable and complex as any group in the community.

 Expectations from others, inside and outside of this particular group, can often place added barriers to recognizing the disease of addiction and accessing adequate treatment.
 This compounds the consequences and impact of chemical misuse, abuse and dependency.

-Nurses Lifeline targets our attention to needs that are specific to nurses and nursing students.
+Nurses Lifeline targets our attention to needs that are specific to nursing students, nurses and substance abuse.
 The program includes a separate treatment regimen at the Bensalem campus, including sleeping quarters in a historic carriage house.